RoryQo/Credit-Risk-Assesment-Mini-Project/README.md

 # Credit-Risk-Mini-Project

 #### Results
-This project creates a model to predict a person's credit risk, high approximated as bad credit or low approximated by good credit.
-Using a logistic regression model, we could predict credit risk 80% with the testing data correctly.
-While not the most accurate model, it is a quick and simple model, using readily available information from a client, because of this, the model would be best implemented as a litmus test for bank branches when sorting customers into high-risk groups for financial services, saving bank and client time when discussing potential client services, before a time intensive credit report is pulled.
+This project develops a model to predict a person's credit risk, categorizing individuals as either high risk (bad credit) or low risk (good credit).
+Utilizing a logistic regression model, we achieved approximately 80% accuracy in predicting credit risk with the testing data.
+While it may not be the most precise model, its simplicity and reliance on readily available client information make it an effective tool for banks.
+This model can serve as a preliminary assessment for categorizing customers into high-risk groups, thereby saving time and resources before more detailed credit reports are generated.

 #### Description of Data
-Each entry represents a person who takes a credit from a bank.
-Each person is classified as a good or bad credit risk according to the set of attributes
+Each entry in the dataset represents an individual applying for credit from a bank, classified as either a good or bad credit risk based on a set of attributes
 ##### Features
 1. `Age` (numeric)
 2. `Sex` (text): male, female